markjprice/cs10dotnet6/errata.md

 ## Page 391 - Encoding strings as byte arrays

+> Thanks to [KlarenAlexander](https://github.com/KlarenAlexander) for raising this [issue on 17 December 2021](https://github.com/markjprice/cs10dotnet6/issues/12).

 In Step 4, you write code to detect numbers 1 to 5 entered on the keyboard to select between encodings.
 But the code only accepts numbers entered from the top row of the keyboard.
 To accept numbers entered on the number pad on an extended keyboard, the code needs to be modified, as shown in the following code:

 ```cs